dvilardi/Whatsapp-Bot/README.md

   ![](Manual/mImages/04.png)

-  * Write custom message and leave a _NAME_ key to repalce with contact's names
+  * Write custom message and leave a _NAME_ key to replace with contact's names

   ![](Manual/mImages/05.png)

   * Import CSV file with names and phone numbers and convert the generated dataframe to string
+    * Depending on your CSV file format, you may want to adjust the separator used (spaces, comma, colon, semicolon etc.)

   ![](Manual/mImages/25.PNG)